How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 A longer and narrower board will have more speed in the water, but it will be hard to make turns with it.

-On the other hand, a shorter and wider board will be slower, but you will find it easier to maneuver the SUP.
+On the other hand, a shorter and broader board will be slower, but you will find it easier to maneuver the SUP.

 In addition, if you go with a single-fin setup, you may enjoy better tracking and speed, but it will be less stable against waves.